 We humans, either those converted or not, have not (in this life) been given the authority by God to command righteous angels to do our will.
-Scripture does record, however, cases where humans have made requests of angels when such spiritual servants have appeared to them.
+Scripture does record, however, cases where humans have made requests when such spiritual servants have appeared to them.
 Many times what is asked for is granted but sometimes it is not.

-For example, Lot pleaded with two angelic beings that he and his family be allowed to avoid Sodom's destruction by fleeing to the city of Zoar.
+For example, Lot pleaded with two spirit beings that he and his family be allowed to avoid Sodom's destruction by fleeing to the city of Zoar.
 His request was granted (Genesis 19:18 - 21).
 Manoah requested that an angelic messenger, sent to instruct him on how to raise Samson, stay for a meal (Judges 13:15 - 16).
 The spiritual messenger rejected his request.

 The authority, however, and ultimately the eternal fate of angels will dramatically change in the near future.
 This change is hinted at by the Apostle Paul, who told the Corinthian church that their destiny in God's kingdom was to judge spirit beings (1Corinthians 6:3)!
 Although humans are now "a little lower than angels" (Hebrews 2:7) they have the potential, through Jesus, to have authority over everything (verses 8 - 11).

 Beginning at the Second Coming, they will not only continue to serve God the Father and Jesus, their fate will be to serve God's expanding family of resurrected sons and daughters.
-Angels will also be under the authority of humans that repent and are resurrected during the Millennium and afterwards.
+These spirit beings will also be under the authority of humans that repent and are resurrected during the Millennium and afterwards.